tarwn/lessthandot-hugo/blogs/content/posts/2013-02-04-quality-quality-assurance-and-how.md

 Except this is Quality Ensurance.
 Testing the mostly finished product is designed to <u>Ensure</u> our product meets a specific standard of quality.

-Assurance is a proactive term, “it will be good” vs Ensure's “we checked at the end and it was good”.
+Assurance is a proactive term, "it will be good" vs Ensure's "we checked at the end and it was good".
 The purpose of Quality Assurance is to build confidence in the level of Quality (Assure) by driving improvements, so that improved Quality is a natural result.
 We Assure, are confidant of, better quality by helping it get cooked in from the start.

 We are all responsible for Quality, but Quality Assurance is responsible for improving the processes, tooling, environment, and business to increase the Quality of our output.
 Inspection at the end serves as a good first step, so we can gather data to drive improvements, but if this is all you are getting from your Quality Assurance efforts, then you don't actually have a Quality Assurance effort.